MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/using-net-rings-and-net-ring-iterators.md

 ## Net Ring Iterator Interface overview

 NIC client drivers perform operations on net rings by calling into the *Net Ring Iterator Interface*.
-A *net ring iterator* is a small structure that contains references to the indices of a **NET_RING**, to which it belongs.
+A [**NET_RING_ITERATOR**](net-ring-iterator.md) is a small structure that contains references to the post and drain indices of a **NET_RING** to which it belongs.

 Each **NET_RING** has multiple iterators.
-For example, the packet ring has an iterator that iterates over the drain section of the ring (a *drain iterator*) and an iterator that iterates over the post section of the ring (a *post iterator*).
+For example, the packet ring has an iterator that covers the drain section of the ring (a *drain iterator*) and an iterator that covers the post section of the ring (a *post iterator*).
 Likewise, the fragment ring has the same iterators.

+To make it easy for client drivers to control each iterator for each ring, the Net Ring Iterator Interface separates iterators into two categories: [**NET_RING_PACKET_ITERATOR**](net-ring-packet-iterator.md) and [**NET_RING_FRAGMENT_ITERATOR**](net-ring-fragment-iterator.md).
+These are wrapper structures around the **NET_RING_ITERATOR** and are either passed as parameters to, or returned by, all Net Ring Iterator Interface methods.

-The Net Ring Iterator Interface provides methods for getting, setting, and advancing these iterators, which is how drivers post and drain network data from the rings.
-The interface also provides convenience methods for accessing elements in the rings and linking packets to their associated fragments.
+By advancing, getting, and setting packet and fragment iterators, client drivers post and drain network data in their packet queues' net rings.
+Client drivers also call methods on net ring iterators to access the ring's elements.

-For a list of net ring iterator data structures and functions, see [Netringiterator.h](netringiterator-h.md).
+For a list of net ring iterator data structures and methods, see [Netringiterator.h](netringiterator-h.md).

 ## Using the Net Ring Iterator Interface